-On March 7, 2012, the Company granted to executive officers of the Company performance-based RSUs, which represented, in aggregate, the right to receive 66,299 shares (the target RSU amount), subject to adjustment, with a grant date fair value of \$21.91 per share.
-The RSUs are subject to adjustment based on the achievement of the performance measure selected for the 2012 fiscal year, which is a specified adjusted earnings before interest, taxes, depreciation, and amortization (EBITDA) target generated from continuing operations for the 2012 fiscal year.
-The RSUs are adjusted by comparing the actual adjusted EBITDA for the performance period to the target adjusted EBITDA between 50% and 115% of the target adjusted EBITDA results in an adjustment of 50% to 150% of the RSU amount.
+On March 7, 2012, the Company granted to executive officers of the Company performance-based restricted stock units (RSUs), which represented, in aggregate, the right to receive 66,299 shares (the target RSU amount), subject to adjustment, with a grant date fair value of \$21.91 per share.
+The RSUs are subject to adjustment based on the achievement of the performance measure selected for the 2012 fiscal year, which is a specified target for adjusted earnings before interest, taxes, depreciation, and amortization (adjusted EBITDA) generated from continuing operations for the 2012 fiscal year.
+The RSUs are adjusted by comparing the actual adjusted EBITDA for the performance period to the target adjusted EBITDA.
+Actual adjusted EBITDA between 50% and 100% of the target adjusted EBITDA results in an adjustment of 50% to 100% of the RSU amount.
+Actual adjusted EBITDA between 100% and 115% of the target adjusted EBITDA results in an adjustment using a straight-line linear scale between 100% and 150% of the RSU amount.
 If actual adjusted EBITDA is below 50% of the target adjusted EBITDA for the 2012 fiscal year, all RSUs will be forfeited.
-In the first quarter of 2012, the Company recognized compensation expense based on the probable number of RSUs expected to vest, which was 130% of the target RSU amount.
-Following the adjustment, the RSUs will be subject to additional time-based vesting, and will vest in three equal annual installments on March 10 of 2013, 2014, and 2015, provided that the officer is employed by the Company on the applicable vesting dates.
+In the first nine months of 2012, the Company recognized compensation expense based on the probable number of RSUs expected to vest, which was 135% of the target RSU amount.
+Following the adjustment, the RSUs will be subject to additional time-based vesting, and will vest in three equal annual installments on March 10 of 2013, 2014, and 2015, provided that the executive officer is employee by the Company on the applicable vesting dates.
+In March 2012, the Company granted time-based RSUs representing 93,198 shares to its employees and non-employee directors.
+Also in March 2012, the Company granted options to purchase 82,717 shares of common stock to its executive officers.